25 Ways to Cope When Someone You Love Leaves You

 20. Readjust your mindset

 When someone you love leaves you, you may feel indifferent towards relationships.
 This can cause you to put up your guard and refuse to open up your heart again.
-However, after some time passes, permit yourself to start dating again.
+However, after some time passes, you can start dating again.

 Changing your mindset may be challenging, but you won’t know what life has in store for you until you put yourself out there.
 Start dating and see how it goes.
 Not everyone is bad and will hurt you the way the last person did.